Addiction | 5 min read

 Hard palate damage develops from chronic, long-term cocaine abuse.
 The damage to the nasal structures has progressed to where structures that run alongside the nose start to take on damage.
 The hard palate of the mouth, or roof, sits right next to the inside of the nose.
 Irritated mucous linings and reduced blow flow kill off the cells that make up the palate, eating away at the bone.
 Before long, holes at the top of the mouth start to form.

 Signs of hard palate damage include:

-Cocaine effects on the nose not only damage the inside of the nose but also the outside in terms of how the nose looks.
+Cocaine affects the nose not only damage the inside of the nose but also the outside in terms of how the nose looks.
 Saddle nose describes a condition where the damage to the septum has become so extensive that the septum can no longer hold up the nostrils.
 In effect, the nose collapses, making it appear flatter and wider.
 At this point, only plastic surgery can correct the problem since the damage is permanent.

-Cocaine’s not one of those drugs that you can just walk away from when addiction takes hold.
+Cocaine’s not one of those drugs that you can walk away from when addiction takes hold.
 Its effects create a dependency that traps your mind and body inside a vicious cycle of drug abuse.
-So if you’re considering getting treatment help, it’s best to take action sooner rather than later while you’re still able to make the choice.
-Call Ascendant NY today.
+So if you’re considering getting treatment help, it’s best to take action sooner rather than later while you can still make a choice.

 If you or a loved one are struggling with substance abuse and looking for a Rehab in New York, Ascendant is here to help.
 Our inpatient substance abuse treatment programs can help you break your addiction and create the healthy lifestyle patterns needed for sustained sobriety.
 We also offer NYC IOP Programs for newly sober individuals who need ongoing support and guidance.
 Call Ascendant NY today.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.